CommoDor64/Tweeder/README.md

     create a local forwarding to the ssh connection
     $ ssh -L 8545:127.0.0.1:8545 user6@160.45.38.66

-    After entering the password (provided on kvv submition), a geth client must be running
+    After entering the password (provided on kvv submission), a geth client must be running
     // on rhea machine
     $ ./startGeth.sh